Hardik-hub-prog/AI-ML-Batch/README.md

 Financial institutions receive thousands of loan applications.
 Evaluating each application manually is time-consuming and may lead to inconsistent decisions.
 As a result, bank faces two major challenges.
 1) Good customer sometime get rejected, leading to loss of business.
-2)High-risk customers sometime get approved, leading to financial losses.
+2) High-risk customers sometime get approved, leading to financial losses.
 To solve this problem , bank wants to introduce an intelligent loan approval system powered by machine learning that can assist in predicting loan approval based on applicant details.

 Dataset